webplatform/docs/tutorials/css_transforms/index.md

 The [[css/functions/scale()|'''scale()''']] function sizes an element in decimal terms relative to a default value of 1.
-An element whose scale is 2 doubles in size, while a scale of 0 makes it disappear.
-A single '''scale''' value applies to the whole element, but supplying two values lets you scale each axis independently, as you can also get with separate [[css/functions/scaleX()|'''scaleX()''']] and [[css/functions/scaleY()|'''scaleY()''']] functions.
-The following pairs offer different ways to produce the effect below:
+An element whose scale is 2 doubles in size, while a scale of 0 vanishes into a point.
+A single '''scale''' value applies to the whole element, but setting two values lets you scale each axis independently, as you can also get with separate [[css/functions/scaleX()|'''scaleX()''']] and [[css/functions/scaleY()|'''scaleY()''']] functions.
+The following pairs offer different ways to produce the effects shown below:

  /* first card */
  transform: scale(0.75);